Polycythemia vera burden

 For many people with PV, staying under 45% becomes an emotional burden as much as a treatment goal.

-You know best how PV affects your daily life, and your doctor needs to hear about it to help you manage your burdens and expectations.
+Your doctor needs to hear about it to help you manage your burdens and expectations.

 It's important to have an open and honest conversation with your doctor as you discuss your comprehensive experience living with PV.
-Consider keeping track of hematocrit levels, iron levels, and how symptoms are affecting your life.
+Consider keeping track of HCT levels, iron levels, and how symptoms are affecting your life.

 How PV and its symptoms can affect quality of life